Avg: 2 from 14 votes

 Webster's Editions 2 and 3 state this climb "climbs the right side of the slab past several bolts 5.3".
 Here is what I am nearly certain is a modern version of the correct route description:

 P1 - Start at an obvious tree-root and dirt ledge at the right side of the slab.
-Climb the slab past two bolts and belay at a bolted anchor off to the left.
+Climb the slab and belay at a bolted anchor off to the left.
 85-90 ft 5.2

 DESCENT: Rap or lower with one rope from the dbl bolt anchor, then a 2nd rap to the ground.